adonisjs/lucid.adonisjs.com/content/docs/guides/pagination.md

----
-summary: Learn how to paginate results using the Lucid ORM
----

 # Pagination

 Lucid has inbuilt support for **offset-based pagination**.
 You can paginate the results of a query by chaining the `.paginate` method.